Allaman/kustomize.nvim/README.md

   - ../../base/namespace.yaml
 ```

-In order to quickly check/edit those included YAMLs this command will go through all items in `resources:` and populate a loclist with them.
+In order to quickly check/edit those included YAMLs this command will go through all items in `resources:` and open a selection popup with all found files/directories.

 ### Print resource files